Center For Infectious Diseases and Immunology

 Email: [email protected]

-Dr. Kaur is a Research Scientist I trained in the fields of microbiology & immunology.
+Dr. Kaur is a Research Scientist III trained in the fields of microbiology & immunology.
 Her research focuses on pathogenesis and immunology involving the bacterial pathogens S. pneumoniae and Haemophilus influenzae.
 Dr. Kaur works with human samples to understand differential expression of virulence determinants by these respiratory pathogens when they colonize the nasopharynx and progress to acute otitis media in children.
 She seeks to identify whether vaccine candidate proteins of S. pneumoniae and Haemophilus influenzae would be targets for immune responses occurring at the site of colonization compared to the site of infection.
 The microbiome of the nasopharynx and innate and adaptive immune responses may modulate protein expression by these respiratory bacteria; differences may exist between humans prone to such infections compared to those who resist infection more effectively.

 Naoko Fuji